Quantum walks can find a marked element on any graph: Preliminaries

-In terms of applications of $\shift$, $\update$ has complexity $1$, and, $\setup$ has complexity $\Order(\delta_G)$ (the diameter of $G$).
-Nonetheless, in many algorithmic applications, the situation is more complex and the number of applications of $\shift$ is not the only relevant cost, see for instance~\cite{Ambainis04,MagniezSS05}.
+In terms of the number of applications of $\shift$, $\update$ has complexity $1$ while $\setup$ has complexity equal to the diameter of graph $G$.
+Nonetheless, in many algorithmic applications, the situation is more complex and the number of applications of $\shift$ is not the only relevant cost; see for instance~\cite{Ambainis04,MagniezSS05}.